Service Change Announcements

 Important!
-Support for these Autonomous Data Warehouse APIs will end on Jul.
+Support for these Autonomous Database for Analytics and Data Warehousing APIs will end on Jul.
 1, 2020.
 Oracle recommends that you migrate your database workloads to the replacement APIs as soon as possible.

 Oracle Cloud Infrastructure's Exadata DB system APIs were deprecated on November 15, 2020.

 Important!: No new systems can be provisioned with the old DB system resource model/APIs after May 15th, 2021.
 Support for the old DB system resource model/APIs on existing systems will end on November 15th, 2021.
-Oracle recommends that you migrate your Exadata Cloud Service instances to the new resource model APIs as soon as possible.
+Oracle recommends that you migrate your Exadata Database Service on Dedicated Infrastructure instances to the new resource model APIs as soon as possible.
 Converting to the new resource model does not involve any system downtime.